1909 Grand Isle hurricane: United States

 Prior to the hurricane's arrival in the United States, the National Weather Bureau issued several hurricane warnings.
 As the storm passed over western Cuba, warnings were declared for much of the Gulf Coast of Florida and all ships in the Gulf or planning to set sail were advised return and remain at port.
 Warnings were then issued for the northern Gulf Coast, allowing residents time to evacuate before the storm struck.

 In the United States, the storm wrought extensive damage along the Gulf Coast.
 At least 371 people were killed by the storm; however, this is considered a conservative estimate and the true death toll may never be known.
 Of the known fatalities, 353 took place in Louisiana and 18 in Mississippi.
-This makes the 1909 Grand Isle hurricane the eleventh deadliest hurricane in United States history.
+This makes the 1909 Grand Isle hurricane the eleventh deadliest hurricane on record in the continental United States.
 However, at the time of its occurrence, it was the sixth deadliest storm in the country.
 Damage throughout Louisiana and Mississippi was estimated to be at least $10 million (1909 USD).